martinrm77/bottle-kerberos/README.rst

-Flask-Kerberos
+Bottle-Kerberos
 ==============

-Flask-Kerberos is an extension to `Flask`_ that allows you to trivially add `Kerberos`_ based authentication to your website.
-It depends on both Flask and `python-kerberos`_ 1.1.1+.
+Bottle-Kerberos is an extension to `PyBottle`_ that allows you to trivially add `Kerberos`_ based authentication to your website.
+It depends on both PyBottle and `python-kerberos`_ 1.1.1+.
 You can install the requirements from PyPI with `easy_install` or `pip` or download them by hand.